AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-commerce-support/how-to-obtain-and-apply-security-patches.md

 **Caveats:**

-If you are on an older version of Adobe Commerce (2.4.4), you will have automatically received Extended Support.
-Your version must be one of the following unsupported versions to be able to apply the latest available Security Patches:

-2.4.4 - 2.4.4-p11
+* Adobe Commerce 2.4.6 remains supported under Extended Support through August 30, 2027.

+* Adobe Commerce 2.4.5 remains under Extended Support through August 11, 2026.
+After this date, Adobe provides security fixes only through May 31, 2027.

+* Adobe Commerce 2.4.4 is no longer under Extended Support.
+Adobe provides security fixes only through May 31, 2027.

+* For Adobe Commerce 2.4.4 and 2.4.5, Adobe provides security patch files only.
+These updates do not include:

+    * Adobe Commerce Support or engineering assistance
+    * Quality patches
+    * Platform or operating system dependency updates

-Unsupported versions (2.3.x, 2.4.0 - 2.4.3) are ineligible for support and you must first upgrade to a supported version to take advantage of the latest security fixes.
+Unsupported versions (2.3.x and 2.4.0–2.4.3) are not eligible for support.
+You can upgrade to a supported version to receive the latest security fixes.

-If you don't have Extended Support, you may request Support to share the patches with you, but they won't be able to resolve any issues/errors you may encounter when applying them.

 ### Case II:

-Isolated patches are only provided in exceptional cases, and it isn't the preferred form of implementing security fixes.
+Isolated patches are provided only in exceptional cases and are not the preferred method for implementing security fixes.

-If an isolated patch file/hotfix is not mentioned in the Release Notes:
+If an isolated patch file or hotfix is not mentioned in the Release Notes, follow these guidelines:

+>[!IMPORTANT]
+>
+>If an isolated patch file or hotfix is not explicitly released for a security issue, upgrade the full Adobe Commerce application to the latest applicable patch version for the affected release line.

-* **Cloud:**
+**Cloud:**

 1. Some [!UICONTROL security patches] might be included/released in the latest version of Cloud Tools Suite (ECE Tools) under Cloud Patches for Commerce - check the [Release Notes](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/release-notes/cloud-tools-suite), and if a security fix is mentioned in the release, upgrade the package to that version.
 1. If the Release Notes do not mention a security fix, continue reading.

-* **Cloud infrastructure or On-Premise:**
+**Cloud infrastructure or On-Premise:**

 * If an isolated patch file/hotfix is not available, [upgrade the Adobe Commerce version on cloud infrastructure](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/develop/upgrade/commerce-version) 2.4.X to the latest patch version 2.4.X-pY.
 * If an isolated patch file/hotfix is not available, [upgrade the Adobe Commerce version On-Premise](https://experienceleague.adobe.com/en/docs/commerce-operations/upgrade-guide/implementation/perform-upgrade) 2.4.X to the latest patch version 2.4.X-pY.